telerik/blazor-docs/components/stepper/display-modes.md

 ## Labels

-If you want to display only labels of the steps, set the `StepType` parameter of the Stepper to `Labels`.
+If you want to display only labels for the steps, set the `StepType` parameter of the Stepper to `Labels`.

-> caption Display mode: Labels, customize the Stepper to render only labels.
+>caption Display mode: Labels, customize the Stepper to render only labels.
 The result from the snippet.

 ![Labels only](images/labels-only-example.png)